ceos-org/ceos-ard/sections/annexes/sar-topographic-phase-removal.md

 The phase subtraction could be performed by using a motion compensation approach [@zebker2010] or directly on the SLC data.
 Then the geometrical correction is performed on the Flattened SLC, which results in a GSLC product.

-GSLC can also be saved as a NRB product by including the Flattened Phase per-pixel data (item 3.7) as follows:
+GSLC can also be saved as a NRB product by including the Flattened Phase per-pixel data ([@sec:measurements-measurements-flattened-phase]) as follows:

 $$\text{NRB:} \quad \gamma_T^0 = |GSLC|^2 $$